karatelabs/karate/README.md

 This is the preferred way of automating the execution of all Karate tests in a project, mainly because the other 'native' Cucumber reports (e.g. HTML) are not thread-safe.
 In other words, please rely on the `CucumberRunner.parallel()` JUnit XML and Cucumber JSON output for CI and test result reporting, and if you see any problems, or if your CI tool does not support the JUnit XML format, please submit a defect report.

+## Test Reports
+As mentioned above, most CI tools would be able to process the JUnit XML output of the [parallel runner](#parallel-execution) and determine the status of the build as well a generate reports.

-The [Karate Demo](karate-demo) has a working example of this set-up.
-It also [explains how](karate-demo#example-report) a third-party library can be easily used to generate some very nice-looking reports.
+The [Karate Demo](karate-demo) has a working example of the recommended parallel-runner set up.
+It also [details how](karate-demo#example-report) a third-party library can be easily used to generate some very nice-looking reports.

 For example, here below is an actual report generated by the [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting) open-source library.
+This report is recommended especially because Karate's integration includes the HTTP request and response logs [in-line with the test report](https://twitter.com/KarateDSL/status/899671441221623809), which is extremely useful for troubleshooting test failures.

 ![Karate and Maven Cucumber Reporting](karate-demo/src/test/resources/karate-maven-cucumber-reporting.png)